core-coin/cip/docs/cip-0.md

 categories: [example]
 date: 2022-01-01
 discussions-to: <URL>
-requires: <CIP number(s)> # Only required when you reference an CIP in the `Specification` section.
+requires: <CIP number(s)> # Only required when you reference a CIP in the `Specification` section.
 Otherwise, remove this field.
 ---
 ```

 > This is the suggested template for new CIPs.
 Note that a CIP number will be assigned by an editor.
-When opening a pull request to submit your CIP, please, use an abbreviated title in the filename, `cip-ID.md`, where "ID" is the CIP ID.
+When opening a pull request to submit your CIP, please use an abbreviated title in the file name, `cip-ID.md`, where "ID" is the CIP ID.
 The title should be 44 characters or fewer.
 > Provide a simplified and layperson-accessible explanation of the CIP.

 <!--truncate-->